Some thoughts on University and College preparation, application, and admission for Canadian expatriate parents and their teenagers.

 Besides these possible smaller hurdles, your Canadian teenager who lives and is educated overseas does not face discrimination, disregard, or rejection.

-The easiest way to apply is to focus on 2 or 3 universities or colleges and make contact with their admissions staff, letting them know your situation and asking for information on the application process for their school.
+The easiest way is to focus on 2 or 3 universities or colleges that have a program of specific interest, or are in a province they want to be in.
+Then, make contact with these institutions' admissions staff, letting them know your situation and asking for information on the application process for their school.
 As university and college application and admission takes some time, starting this research process a full 12-18 months ahead of the desired start date of studies is advised.
 You are dealing with long lead times to research, prepare an application, submit it, have the university consider it, and then admit you.
 Applying 3 months ahead will likely lead to disappointment.
 Even within Canada the application process takes 6 months or more prior to the start of studies.

 Most of the questions from clients moving back to Canada have been considerations of the process of choosing, applying, and setting up life in Canada for the purpose of starting university or college.
 Sometimes these concerns overshadow crucial parts of the exploration of higher education choices available.
-Again, as a Canadian professor, I suggest being careful to not worry about the logistics.
+Again, as a former Canadian professor with 25 years experience, I suggest being careful to not worry about the logistics.
 Getting into a Canadian university or college is very doable for teenage children of Canadian expatriates.
 Here are a few areas to be careful with:

-If you step back from the very understandable fears that drive all of us as parents you will see that a trusting, research-based approach to entry into university or college education will result in logical, doable processes that allows you to stay focused on the highest good for your teenager throughout the transition to their adult lives in a university in Canada.
+In summary: If you step back from the very understandable fears that drive all of us as parents you will see that a trusting, research-based approach to entry into university or college education will result in logical, doable processes that allows you to stay focused on the highest good for your teenager throughout the transition to their adult lives and to university studies in Canada...if that is the right thing for them.

 While I was living overseas, some of my UK counterparts would go to extremes to ensure their children would enter a "good" UK high school boarding school or university to maintain a very strong cultural connection to the UK.
 And my American counterparts would create a fully detailed and planned American high school experience at an American School abroad, so that their teenager would look exactly like American teenagers living in America.
 The fear and worry the parents went through to ensure no disadvantage to their teenagers or deviation from cultural norms back home removed from their thinking what was both possible and potentially best for their children.

-Living overseas can be about being different.
+Living overseas can be about being different and this can be a good thing!
 It can be about contrast that allows your children to grow up with their eyes and minds open to new ways of thinking.
-These are not niceties or extras on top of "good grades that allow entry into a top Canadian university".
-They can be the crucial advantages!
+These are not just niceties or extras on top of "good" grades that allow entry into a top Canadian university.
+Thinking differently can be a crucial advantage!
 Your children can be different and be very, very acceptable socially and professionally.
 Being different does not mean they will live a life of vagrancy and bohemian differences that will forever leave them at the cold, dark edges of society.
-It does not mean they will end up in a Thai prison because their boyfriend's parents didn't like your daughter and had the police charge her with drug trafficking.
-It does not mean a teenage pregnancy at the hands of a mesmerizing foreigner she met while you were living abroad.
+It does not mean bad things will happen to them.

 Being different can mean that your son or daughter can go to a foreign university, gaining significant professional advantage by doing so.